botent/django-stripe-paypal/README.md

 # Django-Stripe-PayPal (DSP)
-DSP is a Django app to accept payments (one-time) from Paypal and Stripe.
+DSP is a Django app to accept payments (one-time) from Paypal and (one-time and subscriptions) Stripe.
-(Will soon add subscriptions and payouts)